microsoftgraph/nodejs-connect-rest-sample/README.md

-# Microsoft Graph Connect Sample for Node.js
+# [ARCHIVED] Microsoft Graph Connect Sample for Node.js

+## IMPORTANT

+**This project is being archived and replaced with the [Build Node.js Express apps with Microsoft Graph](https://github.com/microsoftgraph/msgraph-training-nodeexpressapp).
+As part of the archival process, we're closing all open issues and pull requests.**

+**You can continue to use this sample "as-is", but it won't be maintained moving forward.
+We apologize for any inconvenience.**

 ## Table of contents